 Related: Benefits of Investing in Custom eLearning Courses for Your Enterprise

 2. Hold the Learners Attention:

 The attention span of most modern learners isn’t very high.
-Irrespective of the topic, as soon as the training goes on for more than a few minutes, these learners not only start losing out on their attention span, but retention of information also decreases.
-By integrating microlearning with your mobile learning strategy, you compliment the speed of the learners’ attention spans as well as their interactions.
+Irrespective of the topic, as soon as the training goes on for more than a few minutes, these learners not only start losing out on their attention span, but their retention of information also decreases.
+By integrating microlearning with your mobile learning strategy, you complement the speed of the learners’ attention spans as well as their interactions.